occopus/docs/sphinx/source/user/tutorial-advanced.rst

    .. code::

-      occopus-rest-service --host [ip address]
+      occopus-rest-service --host [ip address of the virtual machine]

 #.
 Start deploying the infrastructure in Rest api mode.

    .. code::

-      curl -X POST http://[Occopus IP]:[port]/infrastructures/ --data-binary @infra_da.yaml
+      curl -X POST http://[Occopus ip address]:5000/infrastructures/ --data-binary @infra_da.yaml

 #.
-You can test the infrastructure and see how it works if you put some load on the system by start sending a large data file to one of the data nodes.
+You can test the infrastructure and see how it works if you create more nodes ( da for example) manually by scaling occopus on REST service.
+After few minutes you can observe that the newly connected nodes will be scaled down and deleted because the underloaded alert is firing.
 You can check the status of your alerts at_  [PrometheusIP]:9090/alerts.

    .. code::

-      curl -k -o /dev/null -H "X-Key: 1a7e159a-ffd8-49c8-8b40-549870c70e73" -H "X-URI: s3://s3.lpds.sztaki.hu/s3bucket/1GB.dat" -H "X-Username: ahajnal" -H "X-Password: 2cafa126809f4faad1a569620aa7d1a26659259b" http://[YourDataNodeIPaddress]:8080/blacktop3/rest/file
+      curl -X POST http://[occopus ip address]:5000/infrastructures/[infrastructure_id]/scaleup/da

    .. important::

-      Start many instances of the sending command to stress test the data node.
-After some minutes you will se a firing "overloaded" alert indicating the system started creating a new node.
+      Depending on the cloud you are using for you virtual machines it can take a few minutes to start a new node and connect it to your infrastructure.
+The connedted nodes are present on prometheus's Targets page.

 #.
 Finally, you may destroy the infrastructure using the infrastructure id.

    .. code::

-      curl -X DELETE http://[occopus ip address]:[port]/infrastructures/[infra id]
+      curl -X DELETE http://[occopus ip address]:5000/infrastructures/[infra id]